kfilip10/grade-analysis-tool-win/README.md

 - Debugging in browser()
 saveRDS(df,file ="env/uploaded template graded.rds")

+## Building - Dev Note
+- Add github token

+- yarn start
+	- check it works
+- Edit version to a new version
+	- package.json
+- yarn build
+- yarn dist
+	- this should publish to github
+- Set release to current / out of draft

 # 2 Overview

 This R Shiny application serves as a powerful tool for analyzing and visualizing exam grade data.
 It takes in raw exam scores grouped by question points, performs analysis, and generates a comprehensive PowerPoint presentation summarizing the results.